 The listing is in auction-style format.

-One or more of your non-winning bidders accepts Second Chance Offers.
+At least one of your non-winning bidders accepts Second Chance Offers.

 How it works